phra/phra.github.io/posts/amsi.md

 By being called at every code evaluation points, like `Invoke-Expression`, AMSI can examine both intermediate and final versions of the original, obfuscated script.
 In this way, simple techniques to avoid an initial, static screening are not effective anymore.
 The function responsible to decide if the script is allowed to run or not is called `AmsiScanBuffer`.
-For example, Powershell will call this function every time is about to evaluate any Powershell scripts.
+For example, PowerShell will call this function every time is about to evaluate any PowerShell scripts.
 The `AmsiScanBuffer` function comes from `amsi.dll`, loaded in the memory process along all the other userspace libraries.
 In fact, `amsi.dll` itself it's a userspace library and this has the consequence of being exposed to a number of attacks.

 ![AMSI Design](../assets/images/amsi-design.png "AMSI Design")

 Check out [Omer Yair's talk](https://www.youtube.com/watch?v=Y3oMEiySxcc) about AMSI and [Invisi-Shell](https://github.com/OmerYa/Invisi-Shell).
-[6] [7]
+[8] [9]

 ## Known Bypasses